HMAS Waterhen

 The original Waterhen (I) was one of the V Class Destroyers (Waterhen (I), Vampire (I), Vendetta (I) and Voyager (I)) loaned by the Admiralty to the Royal Australian Navy in 1933 as a replacement for the S Class Destroyers Stalwart, Success, Swordsman, Tasmania and Tattoo).
 The destroyers were commissioned into the RAN at Portsmouth , England on 11 October 1933 to form the Destroyer Flotilla, later to become famous as the 'Scrap Iron Flotilla'.

 Waterhen (I) spent the following six years either serving on the Australian Station or in Reserve.
 Following the outbreak of war, she was recommissioned on 1 September 1939, and her first wartime duties were anti-submarine patrols based out of Sydney , alternating with HMA ships Stuart (I) and Vendetta (I).
 From 2 January 1940 Waterhen (I), as part of the Australian Destroyer Flotilla, served with distinction in the Mediterranean .
 On 28 June 1941 she left Alexandria for Tobruk with HMS Defender on what was to be her last run.
 The following evening at 1945, both ships were attacked by dive-bombers and Waterhen (I) was holed and immobilised, incredibly there were no casualties.
 She was taken in tow by HMS Defender, however it soon became apparent that she could not be saved.
-At 01:50 on 30 June 1941 the 'Chook', as she was affectionately known to her crew, sank and became the first RAN ship to be lost by enemy action during World War II.
+At 01:50 on 30 June 1941 the 'Chook', as she was affectionately known to her crew, sank and became the first RAN ship to succumb to enemy action during the Second World War.

 The present HMAS Waterhen is located on the shores of Sydney Harbour at Waverton on a land area that was originally granted to Edward Wollstonecraft and passed to his business partner Alexander Berry in 1832.
 Today it owes its geography to the need in the 1930s for a graving dock facility for the RAN.
 The cliff which forms the 'back wall' is a result of quarrying operations which saw stone removed from the Waverton site to Potts Point to form the Captain Cook Dock and the land bridge between Potts Point and Garden Island, which was actually a true island at that time.

-With the advent of World War II, the site was filled and a number of 'temporary' fibro buildings were constructed.
+With the advent of the Second World War, the site was filled and a number of 'temporary' fibro buildings were constructed.
 The site was utilised as a Boom Defence Depot where they stored the 'booms' (steel nets for underwater use to stop enemy submarines from entering the Harbour).
 It was a joint RAN/USN facility from 15 March 1943 to 30 June 1943, then was under RAN control from 1 July 1943.

 In March 1969 HMAS Waterhen became the first base for the first fully Australian designed and built Naval craft, the Attack Class Patrol Boats and the Commanding Officer HMAS Waterhen also became Commander Australian Mine Warfare and Patrol Boat Forces (COMAUSMINPAB).
 The Attack Class Patrol Boats were superseded by the Fremantle Class Patrol Boats to HMAS Cairns and Darwin Naval Base.
 The role of COMAUSMINPAB was divided into Commander Australian Patrol Boat Force (COMAUSPABFOR) who relocated to HMAS Cairns, and Commander Australian Warfare Force (COMAUSMINFOR) who remained as Commanding Officer HMAS Waterhen.
 COMAUSMINFOR was subsequently changed to Commander Australian Mine Warfare and Clearance Diving Forces (COMAUSMINDIVFOR), a more complete reflection of the composition of the Australian Mine Countermeasures Force.
 In early 2000, following a broad restructure of the Navy, this title developed into Commander Australian Navy Mine Warfare and Clearance Diving Group (COMAUSNAVMCDGRP).